-This course is especially apropos right now during a global pandemic, in the post-George Floyd era, and about a year after a political insurrection during what should have been a peaceful transition of presidential of power.
-In each of the aforementioned crises, effective communication is essential.
-Moreover, now more than ever, failures in successful communicating during crises are not only are injurious to the communicator but are near fatal in terms of how the public perceives both the issue and the communicator.
+From wildfires raging in Canada to global pandemics affecting the lives of literally billions of people across the planet, effective crisis communication is essential.
+Great, timely communication is often the difference between a problem and a full-blown issue getting out of hand leading to bedlam.
+Now, more than ever, failures in successful communicating during crises are not only are injurious to the communicator but are near fatal in terms of how the public perceives both the issue and the communicator.
 Hence, now is perhaps the penultimate time to take this course.